Academic Skills

 Writing advice service

-Fill out the online form and attach a short piece of your written work.
+Between week 4 and exam week 2 of each semester, you can fill out the online form and attach a short piece of your written work.
 Writing Mentors can provide feedback on your work, and advice on how to further develop your writing skills.

 Individual appointments